 Copper (Cu) deficiency is extremely rare, consequently it is not normally seen in field conditions.
 To help with the diagnosis and treatment of copper deficiency, we induced copper stress under controlled greenhouse studies.

 In NC State University trials, symptoms first developed in the middle part of the plant.
 The middle region of the leaf developed brown veins, which quickly turned black (Figure 1, Figure 2, Figure 3, Figure 4).
 The tissue surrounding the veins became chlorotic.
 Symptoms progress up the plant to the younger leaves.

 (Descriptions based on the book, Hunger Signs of Crops, 3rd Edition, edited by H.B.
 Sprague.)
 Under controlled greenhouse conditions, tobacco plants are stunted when Cu is limited.
 The upper foliage of the plant may also have a wilted appearance.
 The upper part of the plant lacks rigidity and when flowering the stalk will bend over.
 In ornamental tobacco (Nicotiana alata), the initial symptoms were an overall yellowing of the foliage in conjunction with overall dwarfing.
-Advanced symptoms can be seen in Figures 5 and 6.
+Advanced symptoms can be seen in Figure 5 and Figure 6.